CasprCris/SpaceX-Falcon-9-First-Stage-Landing-Prediction/README.md

 # SpaceX-Falcon-9-First-Stage-Recovery
-### Disclaimer
+#### Disclaimer
-### This is a guided project and part of the IBM Data Science Professional Certificate: https://www.coursera.org/professional-certificates/ibm-data-science
-### It is the final step of a 10 course Certification route and a demonstration of all aquired skills.
+This is a guided project and part of the IBM Data Science Professional Certificate: https://www.coursera.org/professional-certificates/ibm-data-science.
+It is the final step of a 10 course Certification route and a demonstration of all aquired skills.
+1. Data Collection using API calls and Webscraping
+2. Data Wrangling
+3. Exploratory Data Analysis using Pandas, Matplotlib and Seaborn
+4. Exploratory Data Analysis using SQL Magic
+5. Interactive Visual Analytics with Plotly Dash and Folium Maps
+6. Machine Learing Predictions using four different Models and comparing their performance: Logisitc Regression, SVM, Decision Tree and KNN.

 ## Introduction
 SpaceX has gained worldwide attention for a series of historic milestones.